Sunday, July 30, 2017

 Aesthetics!

-The visuals are gorgeous with smooth scrolling across detailed landscapes using a very impressive and pleasing palette, I might add.
-However, it's the tremendous quality of all the characters which steals the limelight, never have I seen such beautiful sprites and their humour and animation are always so fantastic.
+The visuals are gorgeous with smooth scrolling across beautifully-detailed landscapes.
+All use a very impressive and pleasing palette I might add.
+However, it's the tremendous quantity and quality of all the characters that steal the limelight.
+Never have I seen such gorgeous sprites with humour and animation that are always fantastic.

 I must take off my hat and commend Olivier Roge and Jocelyn Valais for such amazing work.
 Take a look at these screenshots and tell me you're not impressed by the gorgeous sprites and even the artwork as a whole?
 Possibly one of the best examples of 16-bit pixel art I've seen in any game.